 You can further filter your monitored databases by wait time with waits that exceed a defined Wait Threshold in milliseconds.
-Use this report to compile a list of databases that used most often or have the heaviest loads.
+Use this report to compile a list of databases that used most often or have the heaviest loads, these databases are shown in different tables: Top Databases By Data Size, Top Databases By Data Growth, Top Databases By Reads Per Second, Top Databases By Writes Per Second, and Top Databases By Transactions Per Second.